rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/32_device-management/321_onboarding-a-device.md

          </tr>
          <tr>
             <td> Use docker compose as default runtime </td>
-            <td>  You can choose to build the application's source code inside the device or outside it. <br> If you want to build the application's source code in rapyuta.io platform and push 	the build to the device remotely, select this option and specify the **ROS version** and **ROS mount path**. <br> If the application's source code is locally built on the device, 	deselect this option and specify the **ROS Catkin Workspace** </td>
+            <td>  You can choose to build the application's source code inside the device or outside it. <br> If you want to build the application's source code in rapyuta.io platform and push 	the build to the device remotely, select this option and specify the **ROS version** and <b>ROS mount path</b>. <br> If the application's source code is locally built on the device, 	deselect this option and specify the **ROS Catkin Workspace** </td>
          </tr>
          <tr>
             <td> ROS version </td>